TRON-Bioinformatics/tronmake-kmer-pipeline/README.md

-The TronMake k-mer pipeline is part of the software solution k4neo for indexing large collections of healthy and tumor RNA-seq datasets to demonstarte tumor-specificity of (neo)antigen candidates.
+The TronMake k-mer pipeline is part of the software solution k4neo for indexing large collections of healthy and tumor RNA-seq datasets to demonstrate tumor-specificity of (neo)antigen candidates.

 The workflow implements the best practice workflows of the state-of-the-art k-mer indexing methods [Raptor](https://github.com/seqan/raptor) and [kmindex](https://github.com/tlemane/kmindex).